 NIOZ has partnerships with numerous Dutch, European and global marine research platforms and universities.
 Our primary source of basic funding is the Netherlands Organisation for Scientific Research (NWO).
 Another long-term partner is Utrecht University.

-NIOZ is one of eight institutes of the Netherlands Organisation for Scientific Research (NWO), the national research organisation in the Netherlands operating under the Dutch Ministry of Education, Culture and Science (OCW).
+The Netherlands Organisation for Scientific Research (NWO) is the national research organisation in the Netherlands operating under the Dutch Ministry of Education, Culture and Science (OCW).
 NWO provides the main part of our institute’s basic funding.

 UU is an international research university with leading research into fields such as climate and marine ecosystems.
 The university offers various BSc and MSc programmes in these fields, including a new interdisciplinary programme, Marine Sciences, unique to the Netherlands.

 The Caribbean Netherlands Science Institute (CNSI), located on the Dutch Caribbean island of St Eustatius, is a NIOZ-enabled research facility.
 It supports basic, strategic, applied and societal and policy relevant research and education in natural sciences, life sciences, societal sciences and humanities.